-2.2.11 The outputs of the optioneering have enabled the selection of the preferred programme of options.
-The preferred programme will be included in the draft DWMP which will be published in summer 2022 for public consultation.
-Consultation responses will be analysed, and as necessary the DWMP will be revised.
-The DWMP will then be finalised in summer 2023
+2.2.10 The outputs of the optioneering have enabled the selection of the preferred programme of options.
+The preferred programme was published in summer 2022 for public consultation.
+Consultation responses have been analysed, and the DWMP revised as necessary.
+The DWMP will then be finalised in summer 2023.